Generous Host Says No When Her Sister-In-Law Asked If She Can Keep Her Elderly Dog Away In A Room For A Week To Assure Her Infant's Safety

 From a psychological perspective, the emotional attachment to pets can complicate decisions regarding their care and management during visits.

-According to attachment theory, these emotional connections can lead to heightened sensitivities when discussing pet restrictions, especially if one feels their pet is being unfairly treated.
+These emotional connections can lead to heightened sensitivities when discussing pet restrictions, especially if one feels their pet is being unfairly treated.

 Recognizing these emotions can help facilitate more empathetic discussions.